 Rule 16 of Civ.
 Pro- Meet and Confer

-When navigating the complexities of a Superior Court case in Arizona, one crucial aspect to understand is Rule 16 of the Arizona Rules of Civil Procedure.
-This rule plays an important role in the pre-trial phase of a case, helping to streamline proceedings and to “discourage wasteful, expensive, and duplicative pretrial activities.”
+Rule 16 of the Arizona Rules of Civil Procedure plays an important role in the pre-trial phase of a case.
+It is to help streamline proceedings and to “discourage wasteful, expensive, and duplicative pretrial activities.”

 What is Rule 16 of Civil Procedure?